angular/angular/DEV_ENVIRONMENT.md

 1. Update the dependencies in `package.json` to point to the local uncompressed package directories.
 2. Directly copy the local uncompressed package directories into the `node_modules/` directory of a project.

+### Approving public API changes
+If you're making changes to a public API, they need to be propagated to our public API golden files.
+To save the changes you can run `yarn approve-api <target>` and to review the changes, you can look at the file under `tools/public_api_guard/<target>.d.ts`.